Simple Cauliflower Potato Soup

 - Prepare Garnish: Line a small plate with a paper towel and set aside.
 Take the 2-inch piece of leek that you reserved earlier, splay the layers, and flatten them against a cutting board.
 Using a sharp knife, slice the leeks lengthwise into very thin strips.
 Set aside the capers.

-- Heat the oil in a small saucepan until it reaches 360 degrees on a frying thermometer.
-Fry the leeks in small batches, stirring the leeks in the oil with a slotted spoon to ensure they fry evenly, until they are golden brown (this will take anywhere from 10 – 20 seconds per batch).
+- Heat roughly 1 cup (240 mL) oil in a small saucepan until it reaches 360°F (180°C).
+Fry the leeks in small batches, stirring the leeks in the oil with a slotted spoon to ensure they fry evenly, until they are golden brown (this will take anywhere from 10 to 20 seconds per batch).
 Transfer the leeks to the paper towel lined plate, sprinkle lightly with salt, and allow to cool until very crispy.
-Repeat with the remaining leeks, followed by the capers (the capers will take slightly longer to fry and will turn light brown in color).
+Repeat with the remaining leeks, followed by the capers.
+The capers will take slightly longer to fry and will turn light brown in color when done.

-- Serve the soup very warm and garnish with a small handful of frizzled leeks and a few capers.
+- Serve the hot soup and garnish each serving with a small amount of frizzled leeks and a few capers.

 Tips for Success: